Social Icons

 Directed by Christopher Nolan

-This was the first Christopher Nolan movie I saw back then in the early 2000s.
-I recall what drew me to see it is that it starred Robin Williams in a none comedic role, and at that time I had begun to love Al Pacino.
-Insomnia is a remake of a 1997 Norwegian film of the same name, and this psychological detective thriller swallows you up in what is a battle for integrity.
+This was the first Christopher Nolan movie I saw back in the early 2000s.
+What drew me to it was Robin Williams playing a non-comedic role, which was rare at the time, and my growing admiration for Al Pacino.
+Insomnia is a remake of a 1997 Norwegian film of the same name, and this psychological detective thriller pulls you into a gripping battle for integrity.

 Interstellar (2014)